 Besides Turbine, where this article first appeared, my other business is Articulate Marketing and we work with some of the world’s biggest companies, including Microsoft, HP and Symantec.
-The one thing I notice at all these companies is that people have diaries crammed with meetings; one after the other.
+The one thing I notice at all these companies is that people have diaries crammed with sales and marketing meetings; one after the other.

 An early-rising friend of mine in a big company once said to me, “from six to nine, I work.
 From nine to six, I am worked.”
 I think this sums it up pretty well.

 I think one of the reasons I get so much more done than other people is that I really try not to have meetings or, if I do, to have them on the phone or web video so I don’t have to spend time travelling.
 I’m also pretty good at concentrating.

 Back in 2007, YouGov, the polling company, carried out a survey of 1,200 businesses in the UK and reported that unnecessary face-to-face meetings cost UK businesses £17 billion annually.